Biomedical Catalyst: Regenerative Medicine Research Committee

 Dr David Pan, Programme Manager:

-The case for support may be up to four A4 pages in length, including key unpublished preliminary data and references, using Arial 11pt with 2cm margins and a minimum of single line spacing.
-In keeping with MRC’s revised guidance on demonstrating excellent and robust experimental methodology, you are allowed to include an additional 1page annex as set out in Section 2.4.3 of the MRC’s Applicants’ Handbook.
-Please note this is not an opportunity to extend the other information needed within the case for support beyond the four page limit and any applications where this is deemed to have occurred will not be accepted.
+The main body of the case for support may be up to four A4 pages in length, including references, using Arial 11pt with 2cm margins and a minimum of single line spacing.
+You are allowed to include a further two page Annex to this case for support containing preliminary data only (such as graphs, images or data tables, but not descriptive text which should be in the main body).
+In keeping with MRC’s revised guidance on demonstrating excellent and robust experimental methodology, you are also allowed to include an additional 1page annex as set out in Section 2.4.3 of the MRC’s Applicants’ Handbook.
+Please note these are not opportunities to extend the other information needed within the case for support beyond the four page limit and any applications where this is deemed to have occurred will not be accepted.
 In addition to this case for support, you should provide a Gantt chart setting out the key developmental work, milestones, and points of regulatory/ethical engagement needed to bring your proposal to human application, i.e. to include those expected steps beyond the term of the immediate grant request.

 The case for support is your opportunity to convince the committee that you have:

-You should set out your case for support under the following headings, using the description under each heading as guidance to identify the key information needed by the committee in their assessment of your proposal.
+You should set out your case for support under the following headings, using the description under each heading as guidance to identify the key information needed by the committee in their assessment of your proposal and referring to the Annexes as appropriate.

 - Describe the nature and scale of clinical need you are targeting and your proposed solution to meeting this need